Man arrested on suspicion of murder after girl, 9, shot dead in Liverpool home

-Olivia Pratt-Korbel: Man arrested on suspicion of murder after girl, 9, shot dead in home
+Olivia Pratt-Korbel: Man arrested on suspicion of murder after girl, 9, shot dead in Liverpool home

-Olivia was killed when a masked gunman chased another man into her home and opened fire in August
+Olivia was killed when a masked gunman chased another man into her Liverpool home and opened fire in August

 Police investigating the killing of schoolgirl Oliva Pratt-Korbel have arrested a 34-year-old man from Liverpool on suspicion of murder.